goliatone/go-cms/examples/web/README.md

 - `GET /api/pages/:id` - Get page by ID
 - `GET /api/menus/:code` - Get menu by code (e.g., `/api/menus/primary?locale=en`)

+### Static Generator

+The example wires the go-cms static generator so you can publish the demo site as HTML:

+- `POST /generator/build` – triggers a build (optionally pass `?locales=en,es`)
+- `POST /generator/clean` – removes generated artifacts

+Generated files are written to `dist/web`.
+You can inspect them directly or serve the directory with a static file server.

 ## Project Structure

 ```